 If the accused has not retained private counsel to represent them, and if the accused is indigent and arrested for and/or charged with violating a state statute, the Office of the Public Defender shall be appointed to represent the accused at first appearance.
 The representation shall continue until the Clerk makes a determination on the accused's application for indigent status.
-Should the Clerk determine the accused is not indigent, or if the accused does not submit an application for criminal indigent status within seven (7) days after being brought before the Court for his or her first appearance hearing, the Office of the Public Defender shall be discharged from representation without further order of the Court.
+Should the Clerk determine the accused is not indigent, or if the accused does not submit an application for criminal indigent status within seven (7) days after being brought before the Court for his or appointed or elected to fill the vacancy shall be responsible to preside at the dockets assigned to the judge who resigned or refired her first appearance hearing, the Office of the Public Defender shall be discharged from representation without further order of the Court.